yuda03979/RIG_v1/README.md

 ```
 ## - steps:
 1. place the data_directory in your desire place.
-2. RECOMMENDED: in EltaProject/globals.py, set the data_directory and the db_file_name. the data_directory should be "/bla/bla/", and the db_file_name should be "blabla.csv".
-3. with your terminal, go to EltaProject folder and run:
+2. with your terminal, go to the project folder and run:
-   pip
-    ```sh
+    ```
    pip install -e .
    ```

 ### - notes:
-* make sure you've installed the requirements.txt
-* make sure you use the same interpreter, you enter the paths in the correct way.
-* dont run those commands from jupiter notebook. can cause some problems.
 * to uninstall run: `pip uninstall RIG`
-* let's go!

 ## how to use: